neondatabase/website/content/docs/tutorials/neon-prisma-tutorial.md

 ## Step 7: Run a migration to create the database tables in Neon

 At this point, you still have no database tables in Neon.
 In this step, you will run a migration with Prisma Migrate, which will create the database tables.
-The tables are created based on the User and Post models you defined in your `schema.prisma` file in the previous step.
+The tables are created based on the `User` and `Post` models you defined in the `schema.prisma` file in the previous step.
 Specifically, Prisma Migrate will:

 - Create a SQL migration file for this migration in your `prisma/migrate` directory.
 - Run the SQL migration file on your database